This article was written for the Winter’14 release of Salesforce Communities.

 Salesforce Communities introduces three new licenses that are intended as long-term replacements for the legacy portal licenses:

 - Customer Community Plus — a role-based Customer Community license, available in Spring’14

 - Partner Community — our “premium” license.
 It has all of the Customer Communities license capabilities plus access to sharing, roles, reports, and dashboards.

 Each communities license comes in two flavors: member-based and login-based.
 Salesforce customers who do not currently own legacy portal licenses must purchase the new communities licenses to create a new community.
 For more details on license capabilities, check the Communities licenses feature comparison.

 The Customer Community license is similar to a High Volume Customer Portal license and is well-suited for business-to-consumer communities with large numbers of external users.
 The Customer Community Plus license (available in Spring’14) is similar to a Customer Portal — Enterprise Administration license and is well-suited for business-to-consumer communities focused on managing customer support.
 The Partner Community license is similar to a Gold Partner license and is well-suited for business-to-business communities, such as a partner community.

-This table shows which features are available to users with Customer Community, Customer Community Plus, or Partner Community licenses.
+This online help page shows which features are available to users with Customer Community, Customer Community Plus, or Partner Community licenses.